Simple Chat

 Key scripts

-The main flow lives in deployers/azurecli/deploy-simplechat.ps1, with destroy/reset support in the paired cleanup script.
+The main flow lives in deployers/azurecli/deploy-simplechat.ps1, with paired PowerShell scripts for code-only upgrades and cleanup.

 Keep the runtime rule consistent